ahnatow/academic-site/content/home/demo.md

 Indexing services for academic, business, and personal projects.

-PhD in History.

-BA in French and History, Phi Beta Kappa.

-Experience working at university presses as well as freelance copy editing and indexing.

 **Services.**
 Detailed and nuanced indexes that include the big picture, themes, and abstract points in addition to key terms.
 Emphasis on reader experience.